visgl/math.gl/dev-docs/design-notes.md

 math.gl is a JavaScript math library primarily intended to support WebGL applications.
 It is a generic library but was developed as a companion for [luma.gl](http://uber.github.io/luma.gl/) and [deck.gl](http://uber.github.io/deck.gl/).

-math.gl contains a set of classes (Matrix4 etc) to complement the procedural interface of gl-matrix.
-It also imports a limited subset of the standard `gl-matrix` functions (to keep bundle size down), these can be used in parallel with the classes.

 ## Who is this for?

 JavaScript WebGL programmers who: